LEARNAcademy/Instructor-Handbook/README.md

 This version of the syllabus is where all cohort syllabi derive.
 For each cohort a Github organization is created and the current version of the Learn syllabus is forked to that organization.

-Here is an example of a previous cohort syllabus: [ Bravo 2019 Syllabus ](https://github.com/learn-academy-2019-bravo/Syllabus)
+Here is an example of a previous cohort syllabus: [ Bravo 2020 Syllabus ](https://github.com/learn-academy-2020-bravo/Syllabus)

 When giving a lesson, you will typically work from the material on the cohort syllabus.

-*Note*: On occasion a change may be required on the syllabus.
+**Note**: The syllabus is a living document.
 For the workflow on pushing changes to the syllabus and to cohort syllabi follow this [ link ](https://github.com/LEARNAcademy/Syllabus/wiki) to the syllabus wiki.

 ### Lesson Planning

-Here is an example of a lesson plan doc: [ Bravo 2019 Lesson Plans](https://docs.google.com/spreadsheets/d/1SB5sFVPqlp5l22Slp9IlYhyBxndSYsw6ZAeMvuFvTYg/edit#gid=959192181)
+Here is an example of a lesson plan doc: [ Bravo 2020 Lesson Plans](https://docs.google.com/spreadsheets/d/1iCuFcBFi3l4SkKj4hdrlp8_jJF6f7445rL5oaoOcFUI/edit#gid=290937798)

-Lesson planning often happens a week in advance and is usually tracked on a Google spreadsheet.
+Lesson planning happens once a week on Fridays in the Instructor meeting.
+This is tracked on a Google spreadsheet.
 A lesson plan doc is typically created in the LearnAcademy Google Drive for a cohort a few weeks before it starts.

-### Classroom Facilitation
+## Classroom Facilitation

-#### Check In
+### Check In

 We start every morning with a class check in.
 Check in is where the class gathers in a circle with the instructors and each individual 'checks in' for the day.
 It's a stand in for the stand ups students will do during their capstone projects.